geropl/github-mcp-go/memory-bank/progress.md

 2. Only then move to the next test case
 3. Start with "happy path" test cases before error cases

-Current focus: Implement tests for repository operations and branch operations
+Current focus: Implement tests for repository operations and branch operations.
+Commit operations tests have been completed.

 ## Next Milestone